rtoddcarlson/pactor/README.rst

 This simple example highlights several critical points:

-* Each @actor class will actually run in a separate process
+* Each Actor class will actually run in a separate process
-* One @actor can be passed to another @actor using the .proxy,member, which is created by the decorator.
+* One Actor can be passed to another Actor using the .proxy member
-* Invoking a method on an @actor proxy does not directly invoke that method on the calling thread, but instead is wrapped as a message and passed to the actor process.
+* Invoking a method on an Actor proxy does not directly invoke that method on the calling thread, but instead is wrapped as a message and passed to the actor process.

-The wrapper provided by the @actor decorator exposes two key methods that can be called directly on the created instance:

-    **.join()**

-    Blocks the calling thread until the actor process terminates.

-    **.close()**

-    Signals that the actor process should discontinue processing messages and terminate.

 Development
 ===========